aws/aws-advanced-nodejs-wrapper/docs/using-the-nodejs-wrapper/UsingTheConnectionPool.md

 console.log(result.rows[0]); // { id: 1, name: 'test' }
 ```

-## Limitation
+## Limitations

-The AWS Advanced NodeJS Wrapper is a promise-based library and do not support callbacks.
+The AWS Advanced NodeJS Wrapper is a promise-based library and does not support callbacks.
 The community drivers' Connection Pool APIs supporting callbacks are not compatible with this wrapper.

 ### Unsupported Callback Examples